Last Updated on June 26, 2020 by Editor

 Wellsboro to Smethport on US Route 6 in PA

 STOP: About 11 miles west of Wellsboro, turn left off of Route 6 onto Forest Rd.
 It’s a 5-mile detour (10 mile roundtrip) to see the 47-mile-long and 1,000 ft. deep Pine Creek Gorge known as The Grand Canyon of Pennsylvania.
 Not as vast as its western counterpart, and far greener, it is certainly worth the extra 20 minutes for the exceptional vistas.

-Back on 6W, you’ll begin to see signs of a family recreation area; river outfitters, mom and pop motels, tacky “gem mining” tomahawk-selling gift shops…. vacationland services and merchandise for families chilling in the Allegheny National Forest, AKA the “PA Wilds.”
+Back on 6W, you’ll begin to see signs of a family recreation area.
+River outfitters, mom and pop motels, tacky “gem mining” tomahawk-selling gift shops…. there are vacationland services and merchandise galore for families chilling in the Allegheny National Forest, AKA the “PA Wilds.”

-Motor through one-blink towns like Mina, Roulette, Burtville and the larger Port Allegany (so named because it was a landing site for Native American canoes) for 26.5 miles before arriving in Smethport, the Capital Seat of the County –once a bastion of oil and lumber tycoons.
-At the turn of last century, this town had serious money and the evidence still lines Main Street (Route 6).
+Motor through one-blink towns like Mina, Roulette, Burtville and the larger Port Allegany.
+(So named because it was a landing site for Native American canoes).
+In 26.5 miles you’ll arrive in Smethport.
+The Capital Seat of the County, Smethport was once a bastion of oil and lumber tycoons.
+At the turn of last century, this town had serious money.
+The evidence still lines Main Street (Route 6).
 Fine examples of Victorian era mansions stand proudly on tastefully landscaped plots.